AndriousSolutions/mvc_pattern/README.md

-In keeping with the ["KISS Principle"](https://en.wikipedia.org/wiki/KISS_principle), this was an attempt to offer the MVC design pattern to Flutter in a simple and intrinsic fashion.
-Simply extend three classes, and you've then the means to implement the Model-View-Controller Design Pattern.
+In keeping with the ["KISS Principle"](https://en.wikipedia.org/wiki/KISS_principle), this was an attempt to offer the MVC design pattern to Flutter in a simple and hopefully intrinsic fashion.
+I've made the effort to incorporate much of the Flutter framework.

-**MVC** aims to decouple its three major components allowing for efficient code reuse and parallel development, each responsible for separate tasks:
+Like many design patterns, **MVC** aims to separate 'the areas of work', to separate 'the areas of responsibiltiy.'
+With this design pattern, it decouples three major components to allow for efficient code reuse and parallel development, each responsible for separate tasks:

-* Model - the Controller’s source for data
+* Model - the Controller’s source for data.
+Likely contains the business logic.
 * View - concerned with how data is displayed.
+Primarily concern with the UI.
-* Controller - controls what data is displayed. ("Answers to both system or user events.")
+* Controller - controls what data is displayed.
+Answers to both system or user events.

+The version of MVC conveyed in this implementation is more of a [PAC (Presentation-abstraction-control)](https://softwareengineering.stackexchange.com/questions/207620/what-are-the-downfalls-of-mvc#answer-207672) pattern instead of the classic MVC.
+In the PAC pattern, the Controller can contain a business layer.
 Ideally, this design pattern would have the code in the 'View' not directly affect or interfere with the code involved in the 'Model' or vice versa.
 While the 'Contoller', in this arrangement, controls the 'state' of the application during its lifecycle.
-The View can 'talk to' the Controller;
-The Controller can 'talk to' the Model.
+The View can 'talk to' the Controller; The Controller can 'talk to' the Model.

 ![MVC Diagram](https://i.imgur.com/r4C1y28.png)

+This implementation does allow you to implement a more classic pattern, and allowing the Model to talk to the View.

 Placed in your **main.dart** file, only four simple Classes are involved with the intent here to make the implementation of **MVC** in Flutter as intuitive as possible.
 Further notice how Dependency Injection is introduced in its purest form:
 Each **MVC** component is appropriately passed to another as a parameter.
 ![4 Classes](https://i.imgur.com/BqxMSeP.png)